vinhDev3006/html_css_practice/README.md

 While I may not be a professional web developer, I believe that learning HTML and CSS is a valuable skill for anyone interested in technology and design.
 By sharing my progress in this repository, I hope to inspire others to explore the world of web development and create their own projects.

 So, feel free to take a look around and let me know your thoughts.
 I'm always eager to learn and improve, and I appreciate any feedback or suggestions you may have.

+This is the book that I will be following along: HTML & CSS: Design and Build Web Sites (Jon Duckett)